 1. Evaporative cooling hampers the heating process.

-2. Energy is wasted evaporating moisture instead of heating food.
+2. Energy is wasted by evaporating moisture instead of heating food.

 3. Food quality decreases as moisture evaporates.

-In order to serve at peak quality, food must be removed from a conventional oven as soon as it reaches the desired endpoint temperature.
-If not, food overcooks.
+To serve at peak quality, food must be removed from a conventional oven as soon as it reaches the desired endpoint temperature.
+If not, food is overcooked.

 CVap Cooking

 In a CVap oven, food moisture cannot evaporate until food reaches vapor temperature.
 Critically, food heats more rapidly in the absence of evaporative cooling.
 As food reaches the selected endpoint, its temperature stops rising.
-For that reason, food can remain in a CVap oven for extended periods without overcooking.
+This means food can remain in a CVap oven for extended periods without overcooking.
+Although CVap is powered by heated vapor, it doesn’t result in soggy food (unless the recipe calls for moist consistency).

 Relative Humidity is Bull$h*t